miles-phillips0/Project-MilestoneOne/README.md

 # How to use
 other than the listed dependencies, all that is needed to clone and run this website is a TMDB api key that is exported in a .env file

+# Possible features to add
+1. link to the movie trailer using a youtube API
+2. custom page styling depending on what movie is loaded